Get in touch today

 Ever had your investment abused by careless tenants?
 It’s a horrible feeling.
 You feel cheated by people you trusted.
 Deposits and flawless inventories are great ways of combating bad tenants but there’s another step you should be taking.
 Landlord inspections are vital for ensuring your tenant is actually maintaining your property.
 Many landlords avoid checking their investment purely because there are clear regulations to follow.
 Don’t be one of those landlords, here’s what you need to know about property inspections.

 Not convinced about the need to inspect your property?
 Here are a few advantages of inspections:

-You can’t just turn up and inspect your property.
+When it comes to a landlord’s access rights, you can’t just turn up and inspect your property.
 There are laws you need to follow when it comes to inspections.
 Legally, there are three main rights of entry.

 ‘Reasonable access’ sounds like a very general term but it is simply defined.
 This ultimately refers to the need to access the property immediately to carry out emergency/necessary repairs.